 IMPD uses drone to make reckless driving arrests

-INDIANAPOLIS (WISH) — Indianapolis police arrested two men on Sunday after using a drone to see a group of people gathered at Riverside Park driving recklessly and “spinning.”
+INDIANAPOLIS (WISH) — Indianapolis police arrested two men on Sunday after using a drone to see a group of people gathered at Riverside Park driving recklessly and doing burnouts, or “spinning.”

-Spinning is where people gather and do donuts and burnouts in a private parking lot or on a public street or intersection, often damaging the pavement.
+According to the Indianapolis Metropolitan Police Department, spinning is where people gather and do donuts and burnouts in a private parking lot or on a public street or intersection, often damaging the pavement.

 One man who lives near Riverside Park and identified himself as OG Will told News 8 the park is family-friendly during the week, but come Sundays, he stays away.
 He says large groups often gather to spin their cars in the parking lot.

-The Indianapolis Metropolitan Police Department has been patrolling the area after frequent complaints of spinning and large gatherings at the park.
+IMPD has been patrolling the area after frequent complaints of spinning and large gatherings at the park.

 “It’s dangerous for anybody,” Will said.
 “Anything can happen when you’re doing that, hanging out the window, spinning around.
 Anything can happen.”

 Marcell Gill, 22, was arrested for reckless driving after officers saw him doing burnouts and donuts in a silver Dodge Charger on the drone.
+Officers say a passenger was hanging out of the window.

-23-year-old Devyn Prater was pulled over after officers saw him attempt to pass in a no-passing zone while driving at reckless speeds.
+In a separate incident, 23-year-old Devyn Prater was pulled over after officers saw him attempt to pass in a no-passing zone while driving at reckless speeds.

 IMPD says Prater’s license was suspended and he was not allowed to be driving.
 They also found a gun in his car; as a convicted serious violent felon he was not allowed to have a gun.
 He was arrested on charges of possessing a gun as a felon and driving with a suspended license.